oauth-wg/oauth-v2-1/oauth-2.1.md

 authentication, the resource server SHOULD include the "error" attribute to provide the client with the reason why the access request was declined.
-The parameter value is described in Section ???.
+The parameter value is described in
+{{bearer-token-error-codes}}.
 In addition, the resource server MAY include the "error_description" attribute to provide developers a human-readable explanation that is not meant to be displayed to end-users.
 It also MAY include the "error_uri" attribute with an absolute URI